 Business Intelligence

-These tools generate valuable metadata, including information about reports, visualizations, data fields, data flows, and the users who created or last modified them.
+These tools generate valuable metadata, including information about reports, visualizations, datasets, data fields, data flows, and the users who created or last modified them.
 By integrating these BI tools into Data Catalog, you can import and catalog this metadata as BI server components in a well-structured, hierarchical format, making it easier to navigate and govern.
 This integration gives visibility into how data is utilized, which reports rely on specific datasets, and how frequently certain business assets are accessed or modified.

-Currently, the Business Intelligence section supports integration with Tableau server, from which you can import metadata from Tableau sites, projects, workbooks, dashboards, reports, and underlying datasets.
+Tableau server: Import metadata from Tableau sites, projects, workbooks, dashboards, reports, and underlying datasets.

 Tableau server